Big ideas meet open dialogue in the birthplace of Canada.

 Day #1 : Friday, May 23, 2025

-3:00 pm: Kickoff event
+2:00 – 3:00 pm: Kickoff event

-The Forum will also begin with an introduction to its Poetic Respondent, PEI Poet Laureate Tanya Davis.
+The Forum will also include with an introduction to its Poetic Respondent, PEI Poet Laureate Tanya Davis.
 As Poet Laureate, Tanya speaks to local issues and events and advocates for literacy, literature, and the power of words.
 As Poetic Respondent of the Forum, Tanya will attend the panels and discussions taking place during the Forum, and craft and present a poetic response to the Forum’s themes at the closing reception.

-4:00 – 5:00 pm: PANEL #1: Restoring Dialogue in an Age of Polarization
+PANEL #1: Restoring Dialogue in an Age of Polarization

 In an era of growing polarization, unreliable information, and the clash between opinions and facts, how can we engage in meaningful discussions on issues that impact us all?
 Our panelists will explore the diminishing practice of civic discourse and offer insights on how we can rebuild dialogue and foster collaboration in society.
-Panelists include Sabreena Delhon, CEO of the Samara Centre for Democracy; Owais Lightwala, professor, artistic producer and tech entrepreneur.

 Panellists